 Check the expiry date of your kit

-Naloxone has a shelf life of about 2 years.
+Like all medications, naloxone has an expiry date.
 If you have a kit that was not used, check the expiry date.
 You'll find the expiry date on the vials or on the back of the kit.
 To be sure you renew your kit in time, put a reminder for the expiry date on your phone or a calendar.

 Exchange your old kit for a new kit